 The CPI is designed to evaluate student clinical performance in relation to entry-level competence.
 It is applicable to a broad range of clinical settings and throughout the continuum of clinical learning experiences.
-Every performance criterion in this instrument is important to the overall assessment of clinical competence.
+Every performance criterion in this instrument is important to the overall assessment of clinical competence, and most of the criteria are observable in every clinical experience.
 The student and the CI must discuss the student's performance at the time of the final evaluation.
 The form will be returned to the ACCE at the completion of the practicum.
 The ACCE reviews the form and other evidence speaking to the performance of the student and determines the grade.